otterlyomari/otterlyomari.github.io/README.md

 #### Note
 The list of potential future additions is subject to change and can be altered at any point in time

+## Licensing & Usage Notes:
+This project, while open source, cannot be modified, transformed or otherwise redistributed, whether it is for commerical or personal use- this project is permitted for educational use as a resource to understand concepts of web development, as well as javascript, and the Astro framework itself.

+Please review LICENSE.md for further details. thank you for your understanding!

 ## Credits
 This website was built using the [Astro v6.3](https://astro.build/blog/astro-630/) a web framework designed for content-driven websites, as such, it was the perfect fit from the very beginning, it has highly detailed documentation thoroughly explaining its usage, functionality, etc. I highly recommend this over other frameworks (e.g Next.js, Vue, Angular)